 We all know that web content is for people.
 If you serve great content to your customers and they are happy, you will do well.
 At the same time, there are additional things you can do to optimize your content for search engines.
 Each search engine vendor prioritizes different characteristics of websites and web content, but by using top SEO tips—including following best practices for writing for the web, identifying and using keyword phrases strategically, and setting up your website's technical implementation following established guidelines—you can improve your search engine optimization regardless of search engine provider.

 If you are writing new content, you can optimize as you write.
+Consider best practices for SEO marketing.
 You can also plan for, track, and optimize existing content that isn't currently ranking as highly as you would like.

 How Does SEO Work?